 An assembly convened by XR on Westminster Bridge on Saturday made suggestions like rationing air travel, relocalising food production and granting rights to the earth as a living being.
 They say they’re making a blueprint for a new society.
 Critics say they’re setting themselves up for failure.

 There's certainly no guarantee the group’s methods will be effective.
 They’ve been accused of cherry-picking successful examples of civil disobedience from history.
 XR itself says it needs 3.5 percent of the population on board for the strategy to change anything.
 That’s over 2 million people.
-At the moment, their Facebook following is yet to hit the 30,000 mark.
+At the moment, their Facebook following has only just passed the 30,000 mark.

 That said, they are gaining hundreds – sometimes thousands – of followers daily, and they’ve already received interest from at least 25 countries.
 Civil disobedience on the scale being proposed may be unprecedented – but then so is the gravity of the crisis ahead.